Azure/Azure-TDSP-ProjectTemplate/Docs/Project/README.md

 In this folder we have templates for project chater and exit report.

-In addition, if you have access to Microsoft Project or Excel, you may use project templates provided in this blog: https://blogs.msdn.microsoft.com/buckwoody/2017/10/24/a-data-science-microsoft-project-template-you-can-use-in-your-solutions/
+In addition, if you have access to Microsoft Project or Excel, you may use project templates provided in this [blog](https://blogs.msdn.microsoft.com/buckwoody/2017/10/24/a-data-science-microsoft-project-template-you-can-use-in-your-solutions).